ninjat6/csc0056/Homework1.md

 ![](./screenshot_example.PNG)

-As shown in the screenshot, we ran mosquitto_sub once, and then we ran mosquitto_pub thrice, publishing messages "Hello World!", "Hello CSC0056~", and "Have a good one~", all of the same topic.
+As shown in the screenshot, we ran mosquitto_sub once, and then we ran mosquitto_pub thrice, publishing messages "Hello World!", "Hello CSC0056~", and "Have a good one~", all of which are of the same topic.

 Now, type the following to learn more about their usage: